 - Not keeping the vaginal area dry

-If you or your partner does have a yeast infection, condoms can prevent the transmission with perfectuse.
-So, if you don't always use condoms consistently, or sometimes use them incorrectly, it's possible that you could still contract an infection, whether yeast or something different, such as bacterial vaginosis (an inflammation of the vagina.)
+If you or your partner does have a yeast infection, condoms can prevent the transmission with correct and consistent use each time you have sex.
+So, if you don't always use condoms consistently, or sometimes use them incorrectly, it's possible that you could still contract an infection, whether yeast or something different, such as bacterial vaginosis (an inflammation of the vagina).
 Keep in mind that you could also develop a yeast infection if your boyfriend has thrush, a yeast infection of the oral cavity, when he has oral sex with you.
 Using a dental dam during oral sex can prevent this kind of transmission.

 It may also be that your symptoms aren't due to a yeast infection.
 Other possible causes of your vaginal problems may be